barrymoore/artemisia/lib/Arty/BED.md

 ## new

      Title   : new
-     Usage   : Arty::Template->new();
+     Usage   : Arty::BED->new();
-     Function: Creates a Arty::Template object;
+     Function: Creates a Arty::BED object;
-     Returns : A Arty::Template object
+     Returns : A Arty::BED object
      Args    :

 # PRIVATE METHODS